DTeam-Top/safe-signer/README.md

 **If you need a wallet or singer in your backend server, this project is for you.**

-It aims to create an [ethers.Signer](https://docs.ethers.org/v5/api/signer/#Signer) from third party secret storages.
+It aims to create an [ethers.Signer](https://docs.ethers.org/v5/api/signer/#Signer) from the third party secret storages.
 Currently, it supports:

 - Private key
   - This is only for testing purposes, not recommend in production environments.